Ultimate Canadian Rockies Guide: Banff to Jasper Icefields | Trans-America Series 1 Ep. 3

 The water is about 4°C (39°F) even in summer.
 The Num-Ti-Jah Lodge, the orange building often seen in photos, was built by legendary guide Jimmy Simpson in 1950 from stones he gathered right here.
 He ran it as a fishing camp for wealthy Americans.

 Further north, we crossed the Saskatchewan River Crossing.
-This spot was a crucial ford for Indigenous peoples, then fur traders, and now for tourists needing gas and a bathroom.
-The river's milky blue comes from the same glacial flour, but here it mixes with clearer water from the Howse River, creating a marbled effect.
+This spot was a crucial ford for Indigenous peoples, then a primary route for 19th-century fur traders heading west over Howse Pass and now serves as the ultimate oasis for tourists needing overpriced gas and a bathroom.
+It is the only place to refuel on the entire 232-kilometer stretch of the Icefields Parkway.
+The river's milky blue color comes from the same glacial flour we saw earlier, but here it meets the clearer water of the Howse River and the Mistaya River.
+The three rivers converge in a massive, braided gravel flat, creating a swirling, marbled effect of contrasting waters before funneling eastward toward Hudson Bay.

 The confluence of the North Saskatchewan and Howse Rivers at Saskatchewan River Crossing, Icefields Parkway, Alberta, Canada (51.9571, -116.7203)